Is Hiking Considered A Sport?

 Sports

-What exactly are sports?
 Taking all of the definitions into account, a sport boils down to:

-• being of a competitive nature
+• Being of a competitive nature

-• requires a decent amount of physical effort
+• Requires a decent amount of physical effort

-• takes skill in order to compete effectively.
+• Takes skill in order to compete effectively.

-• needs a level of entertainment for viewers
+• Needs a level of entertainment for viewers

-Since the beginning of time sports and similar events were designed just as much for the audience’s enjoyment as it was for the players.
+Since the beginning of time, sports and similar events were designed just as much for the audience’s enjoyment as it was for the players.

 Hiking